sri-arjuna/SWARM/docs/MANUAL.md

 ___$CURLWGET___

-Refers to the first available installed command
+Refers to the first available installed command (default if both avilable: curl)

 ___$DD___